 A weekend trip from London to Whitstable is super easy – the high-speed trains from London Kings Cross and London Stratford take you there in just over an hour, while you can board a slightly slower train from London Victoria.

 Southend-on-Sea (commonly just called Southend) is a coastal resort town located to the east of London in the neighbouring county of Essex.

-One of the main things to do in Southend is to walk (or get the train) down Southend Pier, which at 2,158 metres long is the longest pier in the world.
-At the end of the roughly 20 minute walk you’ll find a small cafe and lifeboat station.
+- Walk (or get the train) down Southend Pier, which at 2,158 metres long is the longest pier in the world.
+At the end of the roughly 20-minute walk, you’ll find a small cafe and lifeboat station.